kubeflow/website/content/docs/components/serving/overview.md

 Notes:

-   * Both projects share technology including Explainability (via [Seldon Alibi](https://github.com/SeldonIO/alibi)) and Payload Logging amongst other areas.
+   * Both projects share technology including Explainability (via [Seldon Alibi Explain](https://github.com/SeldonIO/alibi)) and Payload Logging amongst other areas.
    * A commercial product [Seldon Deploy](https://www.seldon.io/tech/products/deploy/) is available from Seldon that supports both KFServing and Seldon in production.
-   * KfServing is part of the Kubeflow project ecosystem.
+   * KFServing is part of the Kubeflow project ecosystem.
 Seldon is an external project supported within Kubeflow.

 For further information: